Vera Baddie

 Vera Baddie is the debut studio album by Italian rapper Anna, released on 28 June 2024 through EMI and Universal.

 The album includes guest appearances by Guè, Tony Boy, Thasup, Artie 5ive, Lazza, Sfera Ebbasta, Niky Savage, Capo Plaza, Tony Effe, and Sillyelly.

-It peaked at number one on the Italian Albums Chart and was certified quadruple platinum, becoming the third best-selling album of 2024 in Italy.
+It peaked at number one on the Italian Albums Chart and was certified quintuple platinum, becoming the third best-selling album of 2024 in Italy.